axibase/atsd/sql/README.md

 | Etc/UTC     | 2018-08-02 00:00 UTC  | 2018-08-02 00:00 UTC  | 2018-08-01 17:00 PDT  | 2855.5      | 48           |
 ```

+In case of nested queries, the `TIMEZONE` specified in the outer query is inherited by inner queries.

 Absent the `WITH TIMEZONE` clause, each function must be individually programmed to account for the custom time zone.
 In the below example, the time zone adjustments are necessary in the `date_format` function, the `GROUP BY PERIOD` clause, and the selection interval.

 ```sql